Tomiogunsan/Tomiogunsan/README.md

 - 👋 Hi, I’m Tomi
-- 👀 I’m interested in learning web development
+- 👀 A front-end web developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently mastering React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tomiafolayan@gmail.com